Lancelot-Enguerrand/Experimental-Appstore/apps/ironmount/metadata/description.md

 +     - /run/docker/plugins:/run/docker/plugins
 +     - /var/run/docker.sock:/var/run/docker.sock
 ```

-Restart Ironmount to apply the changes:
+*Restart Ironmount to apply the changes.*

 Your Ironmount volumes will now be available as Docker volumes that you can mount into other containers using the `--volume` flag: